Women in Haiti: Women's education history

-Women in Haiti do not benefit from equal access to education; this has been an issue for a long time.
-When researching the history of women's education in Haiti, there are no accounts that start before 1844, since a male-dominated society with colonial origins did not allow girls and women to go to school.
-This formally changed with The Constitution in 1843, but the first actual account of a primary school established for girls was in Port-au-Prince the following year, in 1844.
-Although the political leadership tried to address unequal education at that time, the economic and social barriers made it very difficult to reach that goal, and it wasn't until 1860, that there was a difference in the number of girls going to school.
-However, secondary school for women developed faster than primary education for girls.
+Women in Haiti have historically had unequal access to education, as a male-dominated society with colonial origins restricted girls' and women's access to school.

+This formally changed with The Constitution of 1843, but the first documented account of a primary school established for girls in Port-au-Prince dates to 1844.
+Although the political leadership attempted to address unequal education at the time, economic and social barriers made progress difficult, and the number of girls attending school didn't increase until 1860.
+However, secondary education for women developed faster than primary education for girls.
 The first secondary school for women was established by Marie-Rose Léodille Delaunay in 1850.
-Organized after the law of 1893, by 1895 the government had established six secondary institutions for women.
-Though most Latin American countries have achieved universal or near universal primary education for all children, in Haiti the primary school enrollment rate for boys was still somewhat higher than that of girls by 1987.
+Following the law of 1893, the government had established six secondary schools for women by 1895.
+Although most Latin American countries had achieved universal or near universal primary education for all children, in Haiti the primary school enrollment rate for boys was still somewhat higher than that of girls in 1987.